The Empty Library: Appearance

 The Empty Library consists of a 530 × 706 × 706 cm subterranean room lined with empty white bookshelves, beneath a glass plate in the pavement of the square.
 The memorial exemplifies what art historian James E. Young terms as "negative form," sinking into the cobblestones of the Bebelplatz to create a void.
 The placement of the room underneath the cobblestones of the plaza forces viewers to crane their necks in order to look into the memorial.
 Approximating the volume of the 20,000 books burned on that site on May 10, 1933, the space inside the monument is air-conditioned to prevent condensation on the glass pane that sits level with the surface of the plaza and remains continuously lit.
 While The Empty Library's low profile can make it difficult to spot during the daytime, at night it illuminates the Bebelplatz with an eerie white light.

 The memorial is located at the height of the backfilled western ramp of the Lindentunnel, which was demolished for the construction over a length of 25 metres.

 Location

 Ullman's memorial is situated within the Bebelplatz in the Mitte district of Berlin, Germany.
 Located in front the Former Royal Library and across the Unter den Linden from Humboldt University, the monument sits at the same location as the pyre of books burned on May 10, 1933.

 Plaque

 Several years after the main structure of the memorial was built, a bronze plaque was inlaid into the cobblestones a few feet away.

-Etched with a quote from German-Jewish author Heinrich Heine's play Almansor (1820), it features the chilling message:
+Etched with an epigraph taken from the great German-Jewish writer Heinrich Heine's 1820 play Almansor, it features the chilling message: